Sourdough Tools and Equipment

 Temperature is one of the most critical facets of fermentation that impacts sourdough baking.
 From the sourdough starter temperature, bulk fermentation, and overnight cold proof (retard), temperature and time can be thought of as essential “ingredients” that affect the outcome of your bread.

-The Thermapen is the best instant-read thermometer around.
+The Thermapen is the best instant-read thermometer for sourdough.

-It’s accurate, waterproof, has a sharp metal probe for piercing items like meat, has a rotating screen, has a long battery life, and has an automatic backlight.
+It’s accurate, waterproof, features a sharp metal probe for piercing items like meat, has a rotating screen, offers long battery life, and includes an automatic backlight.

 It’s well worth the investment, and you will never purchase another kitchen thermometer again.